2021 Adaptation Contest

 Tripper Clancy Sells Multiple Specs to Studios, Joins Netflix Series

 Contest winner Tripper Clancy signed with a Script Pipeline partner in 2011 before selling several specs.

 A few months after the screenwriting competition ended, 20th Century Fox selected Tripper for their feature comedy writing team to help develop new material.
 Later, he was hired to write the animated feature Shedd for Paramount, Stranded for Sony, the Amazon film High Five, the comedy Hacker Camp for Hasbro, and an adaptation of The Art of Fielding for Mandalay / IMG.
 He sold two specs in that span: The Ambassadors and Winter Break.

-His first studio feature, Stuber (2019) sold in the mid-six figures.
+Tripper's first produced studio feature, Stuber (2019) sold in the mid-six figures.
 The action-comedy stars Dave Bautista (Guardians of the Galaxy), Kumail Nanjiani (The Big Sick, Silicon Valley), Mira Sorvino, and Betty Gilpin (Glow).
-Following the release of Stuber, Tripper was brought on to write multiple film and TV projects, including a Varsity Blues reboot and the Kevin Hart series Die Hart, both for Quibi, and joined the staff of the Netflix series I am Not Okay With This, starring Sophia Lillis (It).
+Following the release of Stuber, he was brought on to write the Varsity Blues reboot and the Kevin Hart series Die Hart, both for Quibi, and joined the staff of the Netflix series I am Not Okay With This, starring Sophia Lillis (It).

 Fox Buys Show from Script Pipeline Contest Runner-up

 Runner-up in the Script Pipeline TV Writing Competition, Laura Bensick sold her show Everyday Insanity to Fox.
 Ken Olin (This is Us) and Sterling K. Brown producing.
 The drama series addresses mental illness within three different families who come together to form one supportive group.

 Laura placed with the hourlong drama The Mother in the 2016 Script Pipeline season, besting over 2,500 other pilots.
 In 2019, Bensick’s autobiographical play Life in Paradox, premiered in Los Angeles.